-Four students from the Class of 2024 selected for the A. Scott Berg.
+Four students from the Class of 2024 have been selected for the A. Scott Berg Fellowship.

-Each year the Department of English’s Undergraduate faculty select from a pool of rising junior and senior concentrators to determine the winner of the A. Scott Berg Fellowship, a scholarship endowed by the Pulitzer Prize-winning biographer A. Scott Berg `71 h.c.
+Each year the Department of English’s undergraduate faculty select from a pool of rising junior and senior concentrators and award the A. Scott Berg Fellowship, a scholarship endowed by the Pulitzer Prize-winning biographer A. Scott Berg `71 h.c.
 '03.
 This year's selection provided four exceptional projects: winner Elliott Hyon '24, and co-runner-ups Juliette Carbonnier '24, Caroline Hochman '24, and Bethany Villaruz '24, who will be developing their work this summer with assistance from this generous support.

 A. Scott Berg is the author of four bestselling biographies: Max Perkins: Editor of Genius, winner of the National Book Award; Goldwyn, for which he received a Guggenheim Fellowship; Lindbergh, winner of the Pulitzer Prize; Kate Remembered, a biographical memoir of Katherine Hepburn.